Moscow plans vaccinations as Russia's COVID-19 cases hit record amid doctor shortage | Health

 Moscow plans vaccinations as Russia's COVID-19 cases hit record amid doctor shortage

-Moscow residents who want to be vaccinated against COVID-19 may be able to do so as early as next month if large volumes of doses are supplied by then, Deputy Mayor Anastasia Rakova said on Friday.
-The capital was creating a large network of specialised vaccination rooms with 2,500 high risk people - primarily doctors and teachers - having already been vaccinated, Russian news agencies reported, she said.
+Moscow residents who want to be vaccinated against COVID-19 may be able to do so as early as next month if large volumes of doses are supplied by then, Deputy Mayor Anastasia Rakova said.
+The capital is creating a large network of specialised vaccination rooms with 2,500 high-risk people - primarily doctors and teachers - having already been vaccinated, Russian news agencies cited her as saying.

-Around 9,000 Moscow residents have received both shots of the Sputnik V vaccine as part of an ongoing large-scale trial, its developer was quoted by the RIA news agency as saying on Thursday.
+Around 9,000 Moscow residents have received both shots of the Sputnik V vaccine as part of a continuing large-scale trial, its developer was quoted by the RIA news agency as saying on Thursday.
 The vaccine is taken in two doses, with a 21-day gap.
-Mass vaccination of the public is not yet possible, as the necessary number of doses of the vaccine have not yet been delivered, Rakova said on Friday, speaking on the Russia 24 TV channel, adding she thought that this could happen next month.
+Mass vaccination of the public is not yet possible, as the necessary number of doses of the vaccine have not yet been delivered, Rakova said, speaking on the Russia 24 TV channel, adding she thought that this could happen next month.

 In Siberia, the Transbaikal regional health ministry said it was investigating after a 64-year-old woman died shortly after she had complained about a lack of medical attention.
 "If I die, only the health ministry is to blame for such a negligent attitude," Olga Sorokina had said in a video shared by website Chita.ru.